 Unless you’ve heard the news reminding you or checked your calendar, it’s very easy to forget the time change.
 As much as I love the extra hour to sleep in and putter around in the fall, forgetting the time change in the spring means you’re running an hour LATE!
 This time change got me thinking...What about our dogs?
-Can your dog tell time?
+Can dogs tell time?
 Many people claim that their pets know, to the minute, when it's mealtime, time for a walk, or time for their owners to arrive home.
 Is it true?
 Can dogs tell time?
 As research shows, the answer is an overwhelming YES!

 We know that every year of our "human" time equals about 7 in dog years.
 Therefore a day in dog time equals about a week.
 A week equates to roughly a month, and every 4-6 weeks round out to nearly a year.
 That means a 3 year-old pup would actually be an adult of legal drinking age in dog years.
 Wow!
 I didn't think anything could age quicker than an ingenue in Hollywood!
-So, when it comes to time, instead of measuring in hours and minutes, dogs differentiate between long and short time spans as well as schedules. -As my Olive just recently demonstrated.
+So, when it comes to time, instead of measuring in hours and minutes, dogs differentiate between long and short time spans as well as schedules.

 In 2010, a group of Swedish researchers used hidden cameras to find out how dogs reacted when their owners left for different lengths of time.
 The research team wanted to know whether dogs behaved differently when left alone longer and whether they seemed to miss their owners more during longer periods of time.

 The dogs in the study became much more excited when their owners returned after 2 hours compared to when they returned after just 30 minutes.
 Researchers reported more tail wagging, attentive behavior, and overall energy from the dogs after longer periods of time apart.
 This indicated that dogs knew that time had passed, and that they seemed to care.
-Interestingly, the researchers didn't observe a significant difference in the dogs' reaction to a two-hour separations verses a four-hour separation.
+Interestingly, the researchers didn't observe a significant difference in the dogs' reaction to a two-hour separation verses a four-hour separation.
 And that's good news for those of us who feel bad leaving our fur babies at home alone for several hours each day.

-Dogs, in particular, have evolved to be very skilled at picking up social clues and reading human behavior.
 You may not realize that your body language sends subtle cues about your mood and intentions, but your dog certainly does.
 Maybe you always grab the leash or your commuter mug before you venture out on your afternoon walk.
 Perhaps you stand up and walk toward the kitchen just a little more purposefully than usual when it's feeding time.
 If your dog is paying attention, they may be able to convince you that they're anticipating your every move in advance.

 Most dogs are also quite good at figuring out associations between events, so your dog probably knows that when you pick up his leash, it's time for a walk, and that when they hear a can opener or the pitter-patter of kibble, it's mealtime.
 And those are the easy, “no-brainer" cues.
 They also seem to know when you're preparing to travel long before the luggage appears.
 The stacks of clothes, the way things are being organized and you're general demeanor is a dead giveaway to your dog.